zaihui/ent-factory/README.md

 # Ent Factory
-A Golang Factory Library For Ent.
+A Golang Factory Code Generation Command Tool For Ent.

 ## Function
 Simplify the process of creating mock model objects for ent schema.